 Reaching Net-Zero in Existing Buildings

 Buildings account for approximately 18% of Canada’s greenhouse gas (GHG) emissions.
 Most buildings standing today will continue to be in service in 2050.
-That means that Canada needs to retrofit nearly every building currently in use to reach its climate commitments.
+That means Canada needs to retrofit nearly every building currently in use to reach its climate commitments.

 Regulating emissions in existing buildings